 3. Among the list of devices that are being displayed, locate “Sound, video and game controllers.”

-4. Afterwards, Click on the arrow following the “Sound, video and game controllers.”
+4. Afterward, Click on the arrow following the “Sound, video and game controllers.”

-5. A list of sound drivers and devices will display.
+5. Then a list of sound drivers and devices will display.

 6. Check if your laptop sound card has displayed or not.

 7. For example, A sound card for “Dell Inspiron” can be IDT High Definition Audio CODEC.